 The diversity of land use in this valley, including orchards, vines, farming and forestry, create a charming mosaic of land use patterns that adds to the amenity values in the area.

 Landscape Classification Boundary Definition

-ONL - Geological exposures, con
+ONL - Geological exposures, contour. and native vegetation

 CNCL - Native vegetation

 HL -

 VAL - All other Landscapes